Jalabhisheka: Ritual procedure

-In the standard jalabhisheka ritual, a devotee first fills a kamandalu with consecrated water and approaches the siva‑linga with reverence and respect.
-While standing or bowing before the linga, the devotee pours the water in a slow, unbroken stream.
+In the standard jalabhisheka ritual, a devotee first fills a kamandalu with consecrated water and approaches the lingam with reverence and respect.
+While standing or bowing before the lingam, the devotee pours the water in a slow, unbroken stream.
 This ensures it flows evenly over the stone surface.
-While the water cascades, prescribed mantras such as "Om Namah Sivaya," the Satarudriya hymn, or the Mahāmrtyuñjayamantra are intoned continuously, invoking Shiva’s blessings and purificatory power.
-After the completion of the water offering, many temples extend the rite by bathing the linga in pancamrta.
+While the water cascades, prescribed mantras such as "Om Namah Shivaya," the Śatarudrīya hymn, or the Mahāmrtyuñjayamantra are intoned continuously, invoking Shiva's blessings and purificatory power.

+After the completion of the water offering, many temples extend the rite by bathing the lingam in panchamrita.
 This is a mixture of milk, yogurt, ghee, honey, and sugar.
-This is followed by the presentation of bilva leaves and fresh flowers, and conclude the ceremony with an ārtī, offering to honor the deity’s divine presence.
-Devotees often collect water from sacred rivers at astrophysically auspicious moments, such as Pradosha evenings or during the Purnima lunar phase, to perform Jalabhisheka, believing the timing further amplifies the rite’s purificatory power.
+This is followed by the presentation of bilva leaves and fresh flowers, and conclude the ceremony with an ārtī, offering to honor the deity's divine presence.
+Devotees often collect water from sacred rivers at astronomically auspicious moments, such as Pradosha evenings or during the Purnima lunar phase, to perform jalabhisheka, believing the timing further amplifies the rite's purificatory power.

 Symbolic significance

 In Hindu belief, the act of jalabhisheka is not just a ritual but a symbolic gesture of spiritual cleansing.
 It reflects the devotee's intention to purify the mind and soul, to let go of ego and attachments, and to attain a sense of unity with the divine.
-The flowing of water over the Shivlinga also signifies the eternal nature of time and consciousness, core principles in Shaivism.
+The flowing of water over the lingam also signifies the eternal nature of time and consciousness, core principles in Shaivism.
 Scholars highlight that the water used in abhisheka functions as a purifying and sanctifying agent, similar to the water used in Vedic coronation and consecration rituals, representing spiritual transformation and divine blessing.
 The ritual also facilitates a transition from the mundane to the sacred, which is a common purpose of purification rites in many religious traditions.